Tickaroo/pretzel-assets-pipeline/README.md

 The goals are:

 - One simple configuration file across development, staging and production environments
-- Fast build times in development and CI environment.
+- Fast build times in development and CI environment (with "true" lazy loading for webpack entries).
 - Being able to require templates, stylesheets, images or other static files from other modules, on Node.js and in client-side code.

 ## Install